The little 1x1 in dealing with German and Ukrainian business partners

 The German market offers opportunities from the perspective of Ukrainian companies, here are the most important ones:

-• Strong and global economic interdependencies;
+• Strong and global economic business connections;

 • Favorable credit resources;